Successfully Collecting Small Claims Judgement

 Bank Levies

-Bank levies allow creditors to collect owed amounts by seizing funds directly from a debtor’s bank account.
-To levy a bank account, provide the bank’s details, including its name and branch address.
-This method can be quicker than others but requires strict adherence to legal procedures.
+Bank levies allow creditors to collect owed amounts by seizing funds directly from a judgment debtor’s bank account.
+To levy a bank account, you need the judgment debtor's bank account information, including the account number, as well as the bank’s name and branch address.

 Before levying a bank account, creditors must usually obtain a judgment and may need to notify the debtor.
 Knowing these steps ensures the process is conducted legally and effectively.